tulip-control/dd/doc.md

 assert u == v, (u, v)
 ```

+The interface is specified in the module `dd._abc`.
+Although internal,
+you may want to take a look at the `_abc` module.

 Above we discussed semantics from a [proof-theoretic viewpoint](
     https://en.wikipedia.org/wiki/Metamathematics).
 The same discussion can be rephrased in terms of function domains containing